phiresky/masters-thesis/manuscript.md

 enforcing the learned policy to become Pareto optimal.
-Another approach was introduced by @{https://ieeexplore.ieee.org/document/4399095}, who create a compromise between the sample-efficiency of individual rewards and the pareto-optimality of a common reward for cooperative MARL settings with their _Hysteretic Q-Learning_ algorithm that jointly optimizes both an individual as well as a common reward.
+Another approach was introduced by @{https://ieeexplore.ieee.org/document/4399095}, who create a compromise between the sample-efficiency of individual rewards and the Pareto-optimality of a common reward for cooperative MARL settings with their _Hysteretic Q-Learning_ algorithm that jointly optimizes both an individual as well as a common reward.